Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

 #### Tenant Manager

-The Tenant Manager maintains a persistent store of tenant metadata, including the deployment state of VPAs associated with active participant profiles.
+The Tenant Manager maintains a persistent store (Postgres) of tenant metadata, including the deployment state of VPAs associated with active participant profiles.
 When a change is made (e.g., create, update, or deletion), the Tenant Manager generates VPA deployments by creating a **Deployment Manifest** and submitting it to the Provision Manager's orchestration service.

 When Acme is onboarded, Nuvola registers a DNS name for Acme that will be used for its Web DID since Dataspace-X uses Web DIDs as identifiers.
 A tenant and participant profile is created, and the Tenant Manager generates three VPAs (Credential Service, Control Plane Service, and one Data Plane Service), along with a deployment manifest.